Diana Shipping Inc. (DSX) Bundle

 Initial capital/funding

-The company went public on the New York Stock Exchange (NYSE) in March 2005.
-The Initial Public Offering (IPO) generated net proceeds of approximately $217 million, primarily used to fund vessel acquisitions and for general corporate purposes.
+The company's major capitalization event was its Initial Public Offering (IPO) on the New York Stock Exchange (NYSE) in March 2005.
+This offering generated net proceeds of approximately $217 million, which was primarily earmarked for vessel acquisitions and general corporate purposes.

 Diana Shipping Inc. (DSX) Ownership Structure